brunoseivam/retools/README.md

     epics> var reToolsVerbose 0
     epics>

 You may also set `reToolsVerbose` to `2` so retools only displays the number of record matches found by each function.
+The option works as a bit mask, _e.g.,_ setting it to `3` would enable both the total number of matches and the default verbose output.